PREDICTION OF STROKE OUTCOME AND COMPLICATIONS

 Predicting outcome in patients with acute ischemic stroke is crucial to decide whether a patient might benefit from therapy.
 MRI is often used to estimate the infarcted tissue in diffusion-weighted imaging (DWI) and the hypoperfused region in perfusion weighted imaging (PWI).
 PWI however has some limitations, e.g. in patients with carotid artery stenosis.
 We compared several perfusion parameters in patients with relevant unilateral symptomatic internal carotid artery (ICA) stenosis.
 Visually assessed volume of increased time to peak (TTP) did not predict outcome.
 The time to the maximum of the residue curve (Tmax) however, was an independent predictor in multivariable analysis [Mundiyanapurath S et al., BMC 2016].

 In an even more complicated perfusion profile, PWI with traditional perfusion parameters is difficult to interpret due to uncertainty of the clinical relevance of hypoperfusion.
 We aimed at finding the optimal perfusion parameters in patients with bilateral high grade ICA stenosis.
 We found that a new imaging parameter, capillary transit time heterogeneity (CTH) differentiated best between patients with favorable and unfavorable outcome [Mundiyanapurath S et al., PONE 2016].
 In another trial, we are aiming at understanding the predictive capacity of CTH in patients with acute ischemic stroke and large vessel occlusion.
-Details on this project will be described here shortly.
+We found that mildly elevated CTH was associated with favorable outcome.
+Moreover, patients with higher volume of mildly elevated CTH had lower rates of symptomatic intracerebral hemorrhage.
+CTH seems to be a marker of microvascular changes that are not seen in traditional perfusion imaging [Potreck A et al., Eur Radiol 2019].

 We also studied susceptibility weighted imaging (SWI) as an alternative to assess perfusion, when PWI is not feasible, e.g. allergy against contrast agent.
 We found that SWI is a predictor of outcome in patients with unilateral ICA stenosis and basilar artery occlusion [Mundiyanapurath S et al., EJR 2016; Mundiyanapurath S et al., PONE 2015].